Dadadon/Awesome-Books-ES6/README.md

 # Awesome-Books-ES6

-> This is my Awesome Books project
-Additional description about the project and its features.
+> This is my Awesome Books project that allows users to add,retrive and remove books from local storage Additional description about the project and its features.

 ## Live Preview Link